xubingyue/avocadodb/Documentation/Books/HTTP/General/README.md

   request's `origin` header.

-* `access-control-expose-headers`: will be set to a list of response headers used by the ArangoDB HTTP API.
+* `access-control-expose-headers`: will be set to a list of response headers used by the AvocadoDB HTTP API.

 * `access-control-max-age`: will be set to an implementation-specifc value.

 ### Actual request

-If a request using any other HTTP method than `OPTIONS` includes an `origin` header, ArangoDB will add the following headers to the response:
+If a request using any other HTTP method than `OPTIONS` includes an `origin` header, AvocadoDB will add the following headers to the response:

 * `access-control-allow-credentials`: will be set to `false` by default.
   For details on when it will be set to `true` see the next section on cookies.